StrakaLiu/FG-MoE_turbulence_model/README.md

 The mean absolute error of each sample predictions during the iteration can be plotted with the script `plot_misfit.py`.
 Any converging criteria can be used to end the training process.
 The neural-network weight parameters (defined by the related `nn_weights_flatten_*.dat` file) of the sample with the lowest prediction error can be chosen as a trained expert.

-The four expert models (3 trained and 1 baseline) in the present study are provided in `$INSTALL_LOCATION/requiredModules/`.
+The four expert models (3 trained and 1 baseline) in the present study are provided as `$INSTALL_LOCATION/FG-MoE_turbulence_model/requiredModules/*.dat`.

-### 3. Test FG-MOE model in various cases
+### 3. Test FG-MOE model in benchmark cases

-There are several test cases for evaluating the capability of the trained FG-MOE turbulence model, which are located in the `$INSTALL_LOCATION/runTestCases/initialCases/` dictionary.
+There are several test cases for evaluating the capability of the trained FG-MOE turbulence model, which are located in the `$INSTALL_LOCATION/FG-MoE_turbulence_model/runTestCases/initialCases/` dictionary.

-To run the cases, use the `$INSTALL_LOCATION/runTestCases/*.sh` scripts.
+To run the cases, use the `$INSTALL_LOCATION/FG-MoE_turbulence_model/runTestCases/*.sh` scripts.
-The expected simulation results of the test cases by the FG-MoE model can be found in `$INSTALL_LOCATION/refData/FG_MoEData/` dictionary.
+The expected simulation results of the test cases by the FG-MoE model can be found in `$INSTALL_LOCATION/FG-MoE_turbulence_model/refData/FG_MoEData/` dictionary.

 The test cases are as follow: